 Once the kiln drying is completed, the wood should be allowed to adjust in the workshop for several weeks before processing.

 This step allows the wood to stabilize and acclimate to the indoor environment.
-Moreover, it’s crucial to measure the wood’s moisture content accurately at each step to ensure optimal drying.
+Moreover, accurately measuring the wood’s moisture content at each step is crucial to ensure optimal drying.

 • The Solar Kiln

-The solar kiln described here is compact, with a storage space of approximately 1.5 meters in length, 0.85 meters wide, and 0.65 meters high.
-It’s an eco-friendly way to dry wood, with the kiln working by heating the interior using sunlight.
+The solar kiln described here is compact, with a storage space of approximately 1.5 meters long, 0.85 meters wide, and 0.65 meters high.
+It’s an eco-friendly way to dry wood, with the kiln heating the interior using sunlight.
 A fan then recirculates the air to extract moisture from the wood stack.

 The solar kiln is constructed with a foundation of paving bricks, walls made from construction lumber and OSB (oriented strand board), and a roof made of transparent poly-carbonate.